-Declining general economic or business conditions may have a negative impact on our business.
+Declining general economic or business conditions, including tariff and customs regulations, may have a negative impact on our business.

-Continuing concerns over U.S. healthcare reform legislation and energy costs, geopolitical issues, the availability and cost of credit and government stimulus programs in the U.S. and other countries have contributed to increased volatility and diminished expectations for the global economy.
+Continuing concerns over the U.S. healthcare system and energy costs, geopolitical issues, the availability and cost of credit and government stimulus programs in the U.S. and other countries have contributed to increased volatility and diminished expectations for the global economy.
 These factors, combined with low business and consumer confidence, could precipitate an economic slowdown and recession.
 Additionally, political changes in the U.S. and elsewhere in the world have created a level of uncertainty in the markets.
 If the economic climate deteriorates, our business, as well as the financial condition of our suppliers and our third-party payors, could be adversely affected, resulting in a negative impact on our business, financial condition, and results of operations.